Resources for Families

 -

 Sisters who sell together and consolidate their sales under one Girl Scout will receive the same reward as Girl Scouts who met that reward on their own.
-Sisters who sell together (under one profile) and reach the 700 Club will receive 2 total admission tickets to Adventureland or the Iowa State Fair, just like any other Girl Scout that reached that level.
-These tickets are typically allocated to the Girl Scout who earned it and their chaperone, but families can determine what is best for them.
-Cookie Dough can be used to purchase additional discounted tickets for other family members and chaperones.
-Additional 700 Club rewards including the certificate, star, and patch will be awarded to the profile the sales are recorded under.
-Duplicate certificates, stars, and patches are not available.
+Sisters who sell together (under one profile) and reach the Girl Scout Day at Adventureland individual earned experience will receive two total admission tickets to Adventureland, or one Build-A-Bear just like any other Girl Scout that reached that level.
+These tickets are typically allocated to the Girl Scout who earned them, and their chaperone, but families can determine what is best for them.

 -